tjelvar-olsson/tjelvar-olsson.github.io/_drafts/saving-a-file-object-to-string.md

 ```

 The code above will raise a ``NameError`` stating that the
 ``TemporaryFilePath`` is not defined.
-Great now we can start adding an
+Great, now we can start adding an
 implementation to make the tests pass.
 I will do this incrementally as it is a
 useful illustration of some of the aspects of test driven development (TDD).